-Southwest Florida's Electrical Grid Will Need a 'Wholesale Rebuild'
+More Than 10 Million People Lost Power in Florida

 Hurricane Irma slammed the west coast of Florida on Sunday, making landfall first in the Keys and then at Marco Island, 15 miles south of Naples.
 Since then, it’s been making its way northward, visiting destruction on the state as it weakens.

-As the storm progressed through Florida, it knocked out power all over the state.
-Florida Power and Light is the nation’s third-largest utility and provides power to 4.9 million locations.
-Early Monday morning, 4.1 million of those 4.9 million customers had lost power, and roughly 500,000 have since had it restored, leaving 3.6 million homes and businesses without power.
+Florida Power and Light is the nation’s third-largest utility and provides power to 4.9 million homes and businesses.
+Early Monday morning, 4.4 million of those customers had lost power, some multiple times, as the utility restored service and then it was knocked out again.
+“We’ve had over 5 million outages across our territory.
+That is unprecedented,” Silagy said.
+“We’ve never had that many outages.
+I don’t think any utility across the country has.
+It is, by far, the largest in the history of our company.”

+Already, the company has restored 1 million connections, though some only temporarily.

 On Sunday, the utility’s VP of communications, Rob Gould, told ABC that residents on the east coast could expect a standard post-storm restoration timeline, but that the west coast’s electrical grid would need a “wholesale rebuild.”

 “This is going to be a very, very lengthy restoration, arguably the longest and most complex in U.S. history,” Gould said.